phetsims/phet-info/doc/phet-development-overview.md

 7. Query parameter: `?profiler`.
 Launching a sim with ?profiler will print out the time to create each screen, and will show a histogram which updates every 60 frames depicting how long the frames are taking (in ms).
 Note: just showing the average FPS or ms/frame is not sufficient, since we need to see when garbage collections happen, which are typically a spike in a single frame.
 Hence, the data is shown as a histogram.
 After the first 30ms slots, there is a ++= showing the times of longer frames (in ms)
 8. Usage of Unit Tests: After making changes in one of the repos with unit tests (see if tests/qunit exists), run the unit tests afterwards (tests/qunit/unit-tests.html) to see if anything is broken.
 We highly recommend checking "Hide passed tests", and wait until all tests are complete (it may pause at 0 tests complete at the start).
 9. Adding Unit Tests: If you want to add a test, add it to one of the tests/qunit/js/* files that have a QUnit module( '...' ) declaration, and read the QUnit tutorials to understand how it works.
 You can add new files with more tests by creating the file and referencing it in tests/qunit/js/unit-tests.js (whose purpose is to load those files).
 10. Namespaces for Unit Tests and Playground: Each unit-tests.html makes certain namespaces global (e.g. Scenery's makes window.scenery/kite/dot/axon/core for Scenery/Kite/Dot/Axon/phet-core respectively).
-Since unit tests don't use require.js directly (for Scenery/Kite/Dot they need to work with the standalone built-library versions), the namespaces are used to access types.
-For instance, "new scenery.Rectangle( ... )" is used.
 11. Playground: If it exists, it will be a tests/playground.html, and allows testing code in the console.
 To make code available in the console, check the 'main' file used by the playground and add a reference there.
-For instance, Scenery's playground.html loads 'main' as the first array argument to the inner require() statement, and saves it to window.scenery.
-In require.js-speak, this sets the returned value of js/main.js to window.scenery, and in Scenery's specific case it returns the library namespace used in all unit tests.
-In addition, the same namespaces for unit tests are used.
+For instance, Scenery's playground.html loads 'scenery/js/main.js', and saves it to window.scenery.
 12. Run `grunt lint` on the command line to check for lint errors.
 All code should be free of lint errors. (lint is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 PhET uses the eslint variant of lint.)
 13. Install PhET's git hooks to run basic checks as part of the git lifecycle.
 Run these commands from the root of your checkout.
 First it clears any pre-existing commit hooks, then installs the new hooks.